-It brings together Clarke’s blistering physical dance language performed by a company of exceptional dancers – headed by COAL’s lead dancer Alistair Goldsmith – and a community cast of four male singers, a total of 76 men throughout the tour of 18 venues nationally in 2019/20.
+It brings together Clarke’s blistering physical dance language performed by a company of exceptional dancers and a community cast of ‘Pit Men Singers’ unique to each area (a total of 36 men across the Spring tour to add to the 76 ‘Pit Men’ from previous tours).

 “Like COAL, communities are at the heart of Wasteland and it felt wrong to make a new show about communities without involving them."